What is Automation Testing? Ultimate Guide to Test Automation

 Will Automation Testing Replace Manual Testers?

-This is a common concern, but test automation – even test automation backed by artificial intelligence – does not have the capacity to replace manual testing.
+This is a common concern, but test automation – even test automation backed by artificial intelligence – CANNOT replace manual testing.
 Not all test cases or projects are suitable for test automation.
-And, in some cases, automation lacks the nuance of the human brain to spot complex issues or opportunities for improvement that a true QA professional can spot.
+And in some cases, automation lacks the nuance of the human brain to spot complex issues or opportunities for improvement that true professional QAs from any software testing company can spot.

 4 Common Misconceptions About Automated Testing